 And thus, we always encourage every artist/DJ/producer, especially our youngest audience, to enter this business the best way possible — by choosing the safest space to meet their needs and protect their rights.
-The ghost production platforms are specially designed to meet the specific requirements brought by the nature of this industry.
+Ghost production platforms are specially designed to meet the specific requirements brought by the nature of this industry.

 Before finalizing the transaction, make sure that:

-The prices vary incredibly, unrealistically, and all the factors listed above impact the value of the final product whether when it comes to ready-made tracks or custom production services.
+There’s a lot of factors that go into how much one can earn selling ghost production , the prices vary incredibly, unrealistically, and all the factors listed above impact the value of the final product whether when it comes to ready-made tracks or custom production services.
 The amount you will pay for a ghost production depends on some of the following:

 It definitely depends a lot on how the track is made — is it primarily samples, or there’s more original input?
 Whether the track uses a free-royalty vocal an original exclusively recorded in the studio for it.
 If there is any additional hardware used — synths, drum machines, guitar pedals, etc. These are factors that will certainly affect how much it will cost you to hire a ghost producer.